Turkish lira slips as U.S. moves closer to sanctions over S-400s

 "If Trump chooses from among the lighter sanctions I think given the global risk appetite we still can see a benign performance in the lira," said one Turkish trader.

-The bill is the result of months of negotiations between House and Senate Republicans and Democrats.
-Committee staff said it would be difficult to override a Trump veto with Congress in session only until year-end.
+The bill is the result of months of negotiations between Republicans and Democrats.
+Once the House and Senate vote on it as soon as early next week, Trump, a Republican, has 10 days to veto or it becomes law.

+Democratic U.S. Senator Chris Van Hollen said in a statement that Congress did what Trump would not: "show President Erdogan that we will not back down when it comes to protecting our security and that of our faithful NATO allies."

 Last year, Washington suspended Turkey from its F-35 jet programme over the S-400s.